 Susan Szydlowski received a bachelor of arts degree in biology from Colby College and attended Temple University for graduate studies.
 While in Philadelphia, she became involved with the Madrigal Singers in the Temple University School of Music and continued to participate in choral singing in the Philadelphia area.
 While spending two years in Virginia with her husband, she sang with the Norfolk Oratorio Society in collaboration with the Norfolk Symphony Orchestra.
 She is a member of the Lebanon County Choral Society and continues to study voice privately.

-Cherie Van Zant, Kindermusik, Flute
+Cherie Van Zant, Musikgarten, Flute

-Tim Wolfe, bass
+Tim Wolfe, Bass